US drops China's designation as currency manipulator | DW | 13.01.2020

 Criticism from Democrats

-On Monday, Democratic Minority Leader Chuck Schumer criticized the move removing China's currency manipulator status, saying that the Trump administration was "backing down" from putting pressure on China unfair economic practices.
+On Monday, Democratic Senate Minority Leader Chuck Schumer criticized the move by the Treasury Department, saying the Trump administration was "backing down" from putting pressure on China's unfair economic practices.

 "China is a currency manipulator — that is a fact," Schumer said in a statement released by his office.
 "Unfortunately, President Trump would rather cave to President Xi [Jinping] than stay tough on China."